 Nuclear Power Reactor Operators with little to no experience tend to make between $68200 and $80290 while the more experienced ones can earn over $111070 per year.

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at NY doesn’t guarantee that you will make more because the living expenses at NY might be 2x higher than where you are currently at now.
+However, a higher pay at PA doesn’t guarantee that you will make more because the living expenses at PA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|

 |This career is perfect for people who love to work indoors.|